junxit/us-congress-bills-112/bill.md

   - **(3)** examine and determine—
     - **(A)** why the Federal Government’s use of the exemptions under section 552(b) of title 5, United States Code, increased during fiscal year 2009;
     - **(B)** the reasons for any increase, including whether the increase was warranted and whether the increase contributed to FOIA processing delays;
-    - **(C)** what efforts were made by Federal agencies to comply with President Obama’s January 21, 2009 Presidential Memorandum on Freedom of Information Act Requests and whether those efforts were successful; and
+    - **(C)** what efforts were made by Federal agencies to comply with President Obama’s January 21, 2009 Presidential Memorandum on Freedom of Information Act Requests and whether those efforts were successful;
-    - **(D)** makeany recommendations on how the use of exemptions under section 552(b) of title 5, United States Code, may be limited.; and
+    - **(D)** any recommendations on how the use of exemptions under section 552(b) of title 5, United States Code, may be limited; and
     - **(E)**
       - **(i)** whether any disparities in processing, processing times, and completeness of responses to FOIA requestors have occurred based upon political considerations, ideological viewpoints, the identity of the requestors, affiliation with the media, or affiliation with advocacy groups;
       - **(ii)** if any disparities have occurred, why such disparities have occurred; and